The shortest version:

 • Her first book-length work of non-fiction, My Country Roots: The Ultimate MP3 Guide to America's Outsider Music (co-written with Carter and Courtney Little) is a compendium of interlocking playlists with an introduction by George Jones.

-• The 2009 May/June American Songwriter magazine compilation CD “Country Way,” described as “a hand-picked collection of the best of everything Country from mainstream to Alt-country/Americana, to vintage Bluegrass and Country standards,” includes “The Resurrection” a song written by Randall with Matraca Berg recorded by the Nitty Gritty Dirt Band.
+• The 2009 May/June American Songwriter magazine compilation CD “Country Way,” described as “a hand-picked collection of the best of everything Country from mainstream to Alt-country/Americana, to vintage Bluegrass and Country standards,” included “The Resurrection” a song written by Randall with Matraca Berg recorded by the Nitty Gritty Dirt Band.

 • Randall’s most recent speech titles include: Coded Language and Other Cakewalks; Gender and Sexuality in The Wind Done Gone; On Brown v.
 Board, Pushkin and the Queen of Spades, and Segregated Education in Texas; Parody, Palimpsest and Pain; Re-inventing Dixie by Over-writing Gone With the Wind; Reading to Survive: A novelist recalls Reading as a Child; The Female Physician in American Literature: A Second Opinion on Jewett, Howells, Phelps, and Percy; and The Metaphysical Poetry of the Country Lyric.

 • Randall lives in Nashville, Tennessee with her husband David Ewing.
 Her daughter, Caroline Randall Williams, is a Cave Canem Fellow who graduated from Harvard in 2010 and The University of Mississippi with a MFA in English in 2015.
 Caroline Randall Williams is a Visiting Assistant Professor of English at West Virginia University.